jakesboles/Boles_et-al_brain_immune_scRNAseq/README.md

 ### Psuedo-bulked differential expression with DESeq2:
 ### Pseudo-bulked gene set enrichment analyses with clusterProfiler:
 ### Curated lists of genes that describe the heritability of Alzheimer's and Parkinson's diseases:
+The top risk genes for Alzheimer's disease were taken as in [this study](https://www.nature.com/articles/s41586-021-04369-3), which originally curated the list, and [this study](https://www.sciencedirect.com/science/article/pii/S0092867422014635?via%3Dihub).
+For Parkinson's disease, the meta-GWAS from [Nalls and colleagues](https://www.sciencedirect.com/science/article/pii/S1474442219303205?via%3Dihub) was used.
+From this study, the table containing odds ratios, p-values, genomic location, and nominated genes associated with Parkinson's disesase from the appendix was downloaded.
+These data are saved in this repository for convenience as `Nalls_et_al_2019_snps.xlsx`.
+In `24_disease_GWAS_expression.R`, the eQTL-nominated genes are sorted on the p-value from model using all GWASs including random effects, and duplicated genes are collapsed into their first appearance in the list.
+For gene lists for both diseases, human symbols were converted to mouse symbols using a convenience function from the `NicheNetR` package.
 ### CellChat:
 ### MultiNicheNetR: